 These standards set out the limits on the concentrations of commonly controlled substances that may be in trade waste entering the public wastewater system.
 Download the standards

-If you are discharging wastewater that is classified as conditional, you will need an agreement with us.
+If you are discharging wastewater that is not classified as low risk, you will need an agreement with us.
 This will set out the controls and monitoring we require to be in place, to assure us that your trade waste discharge is safe to receive into our wastewater network.

 Learn about trade waste agreements